darcros/cake-smp-2025/README.md

 ## Running

-All the stuff in this repo has been written to work with [podman](https://podman.io/) and [podman-compose](https://github.com/containers/podman-compose).
+All the stuff in this repo has been written to work with [podman](https://podman.io/) and [podman-compose](https://github.com/containers/podman-compose) in rootless mode.

 To start the server: